 The CP5 capital expenditure is estimated at £208 million with additional £68 million planned for traffic management systems.
-The information system CP5 capital expenditure forecast has also been aligned to the Gartner investment category model (running, improving, changing) to illustrate how it is budgeted in line with various strategic objectives.
+The information system CP5 capital expenditure budget has also been aligned to the Gartner investment category model (running, improving, changing) to depict how the capex is budgeted in line with various strategic objectives.

-Separately, we believe that we will need to continue investing in IT to support further improvements and we have included some further expenditure within the Investment section of the plan.
+Separately, we believe that we will need to continue investing in IT to support further improvements and we have included some further expenditure within the investment section of this plan.